By Dori-Ellen S. Feltman, Esq. and Richard G. Kent, Esq.

 What can you do to prepare for a visitation petition?

-The most important thing you can do, as best as you can, is to maintain a relationship with your grandchild.
 If your child, or his or her spouse, has terminated normal access to your child, pursue age-appropriate alternative means of communication, such as telephone, e-mail, text-messaging and letters.
 Offer your son or daughter to meet your grandchild in public places such as a restaurant or the mall.
 Continue to send your grandchild holiday cards and presents.
 If appropriate, continue to maintain contact with persons involved in your grandchild’s care such as teachers and health care providers.

 Another very important thing you should do is to document the time spent with your grandchild, such as by keeping a diary or marking it on your calendar.
 Keep details of your visits, such as if you provided daycare for your grandchild, helped with homework, drove your grandchild to activities, took your grandchild to religious services, cooked him or her meals, took him or her to the doctor, etc. Additionally, keep any correspondence from your grandchild to you, such as birthday cards and letters.